Accelerating Reduction and Scan Using Tensor Core Units: Conclusion

 \section{Conclusion}

-This paper leverages specialized hardware that was developed to optimize matrix multiplication for deep learning to implement both reduction and scan.
-This is in the same vein to early GPU research which implemented these algorithms in terms of shaders.
-We point to directions for future API and architectural changes to relax some of the \mpu constraints such as loading fragments from constant, extracting single row or single column, etc. --- resulting in a simplified implementation that achieves more energy efficiency and performance.
+This paper leveraged the Tensor Core Units (\mpus) (a specialized accelerator developed to optimize matrix multiplication for deep learning) to implement both reduction and scan.
+We showed a novel, simple, and efficient mapping of the reduction and scan primitives onto \mpus.

-In this paper we showed how to map both reduction and scan onto \mpu.
 We believe we are the first to formulate these algorithms to exercise the \mpu.
+Unlike existing work which designs ASICs to map reduction and scan onto hardware, we develop an algorithmic solution to map both reduction and scan on existing \mpus.
+An algorithmic solution is relevant when using preexisting \mpu designs (as is the case for the NVIDIA \mpu).
+We also pointed out directions for future API and architectural changes to relax some of the \mpu constraints such as loading fragments from constant, extracting single row or column, etc. --- resulting in a simplified implementation.

-Our implementation achieves up to $100\times$ speedup on reduction, up to $3\times$ on scan, and showed that the performance rivals the state of the art implementation in the worst cases.
-We observed a $22\%$ less power consumption for reduction and $16\%$ for scan.
-We are able to make use the otherwise idle \mpus --- enabling better GPU utilization for kernels that exercise the general purpose ALUs.
+We implemented the proposed algorithms onto V100 \mpus, achieved up to $100\times$ speedup for reduction and up to $3\times$ for scan, and showed performance that rivals state of the art implementation in the worst cases.
+We observed up to $22\%$ less power consumption for reduction and $16\%$ for scan using NVPROF.
+As a result of the algorithms, we were able to make use of the otherwise idle \mpus --- enabling better GPU utilization for kernels that exercise the general purpose ALUs.

-Future work would leverage the techniques described to map more algorithms and functions onto \mpus.
-We are specifically interested in transcendental and special functions (such as $Tanh$ and $Log$), since the NVIDIA special function units have been observed to be the bottleneck in HPC applications.
-We also want to express neural network layers in terms of \mpus --- using a cuDNN like API.
-Some layer implementations and layer fusion opportunities are natural extensions of our work: such as the computation of variance in batchnorm~\cite{ioffe2015batch,you2017scaling,2018arXiv180711205J} or the evaluation of special functions in activation layers.
+Future work would leverage the techniques described in this paper to map more algorithms and functions onto \mpus.
+We are specifically interested in transcendental and special functions, since the NVIDIA special function units have been observed to be the bottleneck in HPC applications.
+We also want to express neural network layers in terms of \mpus, where some layer implementations and layer fusion opportunities would be enabled by our work: such as the computation of variance in batch norm~\cite{ioffe2015batch,2018arXiv180711205J} or the evaluation of special functions in activation layers.